Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 – Clonidine (13)

-To find out more about private inpatient opiate detox, please call Detox Plus UK today.
+To learn more about private inpatient rehab, please call Detox Plus UK today.

 Dual Diagnosis Treatment For Opiate Drugs

-Addiction and long term opiate use is often accompanied by depression; this results from the opiates affecting the way the brain’s rewards system works.
-If you suffer from both depression and addiction, it is imperative that both conditions are treated simultaneously for the maximum chance of long term recovery.
+Addiction and long-term opiate use are often accompanied by depression; this results from the opiates affecting the way the brain’s rewards system works.
+If you suffer from both depression and addiction, both conditions must be treated simultaneously for the maximum chance of long-term recovery.

-Treating depression, anxiety or another mental health illness while you are still using opiates will prove pretty fruitless, as any medicinal or therapeutic treatment will be counteracted by the effects of opiate drugs.
+Treating depression, anxiety or another mental health illness while you are still using opiates will prove pretty fruitless, as the effects of opiate drugs will counteract any medicinal or therapeutic treatment.

 Treating your addiction and leaving the remaining depression untreated is likely to result in drug relapse.